wp-plugins/avchat-3/readme.txt

 = Other plugins =

 > #### The Community PRO plugin
-> With the Community PRO video chat plugin you get more than 47 configuration options and permissions that you can customise for each user role, multisite support and better BuddyPress integration.
+> With the Community PRO video chat plugin you get more than 47 configuration options and permissions that you can customise for each user role, multisite support, Facebook & Twitter login.
 > Find out more about the PRO version at http://avchat.net/integrations/community-pro-video-chat-plugin.

 > #### The Pay Per Session plugin